sst/guide/_chapters/add-an-api-to-list-all-the-notes.md

 You’ll need to have `sst dev` running for this to happen.
 If you had previously stopped it, then running `npx sst dev` will deploy your changes again.
 {%endinfo%}

-You should see that the new API stack has been deployed.
+You should see that the new API has been deployed.

 ```bash
 +  Complete